Cloud Gardens (video game)

 Cloud Gardens is a simulation and puzzle game developed by Noio and published by Coatsink.
-It was released on September 1, 2021 for Windows, macOS, Xbox One, and Xbox Series X/S, and later for Nintendo Switch on June 16, 2022.
+It released in early access on 2020-10-12 and was fully released September 1, 2021 for Windows, macOS, Xbox One, and Xbox Series X/S, and later for Nintendo Switch on June 16, 2022.
 In the game, players must complete a number of dioramas by planting and growing seeds using objects.
 The game received generally positive reviews on release.

 Gameplay

 The levels of Cloud Gardens are dioramas depicted as wastelands, such as decrepit playgrounds, parking lots, and rooftops.
 These dioramas must be completed by growing plants: Each plant begins as a seed, which the player can grow by placing debris such as old toys, broken cars, or empty cans.
 As the player grows their garden, they obtain new seeds to plant and cover the landscape with.
 The goal of the game is to have the garden cover enough of the level so that the player can move on to the next, repeating the process.
 The precise placement of objects is necessary for growing the plants, as the amount of placeable debris is limited, and can also harm the garden if placed incorrectly.
 These caveats force the player to reset the level if they cannot grow their plants to cover the required amount of landscape.